 Casmira Hambledon has been involved in Adelaide theatre for the past eleven years both as a performer and director.
 She has appeared in several musicals with the G&S society including Jesus Christ Superstar, Into The Woods, and their last production of Les Misérables.
 Casmira then spent several years dedicated to teaching and performing for the very young, including playing a fairy and teddy from 2013-2015 in The Teddy Bears Picnic at The Garden of Unearthly Delights, as well as directing and performing in Alice in Wonderland, and Snow White for the Something on Saturday program at Adelaide Festival Centre.

 Casmira is also very proud of her involvement in directing and choreographing for Peter Combe’s Fringe shows in 2013, 2014 and 2015.
 In 2015 she performed in the song cycle Sing on Through Tomorrow, which was nominated for a Curtain Call Award for best professional musical.
 More recently Casmira played Gabrielle York in St Jude’s Players When The Rain Stops Falling, the role of Violet in Davine Interventionz production of Violet in March 2017, and 'Fantine' in the G&S Society's production of Les Misérables.
-Next year she will appear as 'Shelby' in Steel Magnolias with ISkip, 'The Lady of the Lake' in Spamalot with Marie Clarke, and will perform in Edges with Irregular Productions for the 2018 Adelaide Fringe Festival.
+So far in 2018 she has performed in Edges with Irregular Productions, as 'Shelby' in Steel Magnolias with ISkip, and most recently played 'The Lady of the Lake' in Spamalot with Marie Clarke.

 One of Chloe's earliest memories is twirling and singing in an Adelaide Crows football guernsey.
 Following this passion, she landed her first professional role in the touring production of Turandot in 2008, as well as starring as Ariel in the 2013 Australian premiere of The Little Mermaid.